rovertm/CS-Curriculum/readme.md

 I'm a full-time professional and complete coursework during free time.

-# Manifesto

-### Tenets
-* `CSE` offers the most effective framework to model, build, and analyze complex systems
-* Computational problem solving has profound carryover into non-`CSE` domains
-* Foundational knowledge in `CSE` will be required to build and improve the next generation of deep technology products and services

-### Objectives

-* Complete core curriculum comparable to that of an undergraduate `CSE` [degree from MIT](http://catalog.mit.edu/degree-charts/computer-science-engineering-course-6-3/)
-* Showcase a portfolio of useful programming projects

-### Motivations

-I'm studying `CSE` to increase my problem-solving toolkit and intellectual capacity.

-Historically, legacy paradigms for digital networks, financial systems, and computing hardware have driven software development -- the next generation of breakthrough technology will be software-driven.

-Transformative technology is hard to build.
-Simply "speaking the language" won't be enough.
-As a business professional, I plan to make meaningful contributions to deep tech industry; applying computational modes of thinking and holding myself to a higher standard of technical rigor.

 I've utilized the following resources to help curate coursework:

 * **MIT**